Pogodaanton/Shadis/README.md

 # Development

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) in the front-end and uses PHP for the back-end.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as the front-end and uses PHP as the back-end.
 You can find the front-end code in `src` and the back-end code in `public`.

 > This guide assumes you use `yarn` as the default package manager